Compassionate, Professional Wills and Estates Solicitors

-Planning for later life is vital if you want to minimise your tax burden, protect your assets and make sure that your loved ones will be provided for.
-Despite this, decisions are often left until the last minute.
+Wills and Estates decisions are often left until the last minute, however planning for later life is vital if you want to minimise your tax burden, protect your assets and make sure that your loved ones will be provided for.
 Even if your retirement is many years away, it is never too early to consider the most effective ways of managing your estate.

 The Private Client department at Fraser Dawbarns can help you manage your assets and plan for your future.
 We can provide comprehensive advice on drafting or updating your Will and advise you on Lasting Powers of Attorney.
 Our team can also help you plan for future care home fees and advise on inheritance tax planning as well Trusts and wealth management.
 The high quality and compassionate advice from our Wills and Estates team, will help you to manage your affairs into the future, giving you total peace of mind.